 When there’s a run on emergency supplies as people prep for natural disasters or, ahem, other interruptions, it might be time to consider some alternatives to toilet paper.

 These people at a Costco in Denver?
 Nutters.
 People.
 You can’t eat toilet paper.
-If there is a disruption in our daily routines, whether it be hurricanes, earthquakes, or the current Coronavirus pandemic, I’m pretty sure you’d be happier with a full belly than a familiar…wipe.
+If there is a disruption in our daily routines, whether hurricanes, earthquakes, or the current Coronavirus pandemic, I’m pretty sure you’d be happier with a full belly than a familiar…wipe.

-And trust me — giving up toilet paper doesn’t mean you need to wander around with a dirty bum.
+And trust me—giving up toilet paper doesn’t mean you need to wander around with a dirty bum.

 Take a Peek Inside My Book!